Why do people criticize? It’s an age-old question, one that has been around as long as humans ourselves.

 If they had a strong sense of self, the way you live your life wouldn’t affect their consciousness.

-4. Criticism is a Function of the “Monkey Mind”
+4. Criticism is a Function of the “Mammalian Mind”

 Humans are mammals, just like our evolutionary cousins, the apes.
 The difference between us and them?
 We have a mind that can tell stories and create all sort of wild, fear-inducing future projections.